Cybersecurity Glossary

 To implement effective cybersecurity solutions built for the digital world, it’s important to understand common industry concepts and definitions.
 This glossary provides you with cybersecurity terms to be aware of as you look to protect your organization against cyber threats.

-What is Data Loss Prevention (DLP)?
+Data Loss Prevention (DLP)

 Data Loss Prevention (DLP) is the process of protecting sensitive data from getting lost, destroyed, or exfiltrated through unwanted and unauthorized means.
 DLP refers to a set of tools and processes used to protect confidential and critical data through protective measures such as alerts, encryption, and continuous monitoring.
 DLP solutions oversee activity on networks, endpoints, and cloud applications.
 They’re also used for reporting and compliance, as well as incident response.